The Counseling Center is now offering increased services through Mantra Health!

 - Intensive ongoing case management services; for example, daily phone check-ins or daily medication management.

-- A situation in which a client has a severe mental health concern, AND, based on available treatment guidelines, clinical knowledge/experience, and professional standards of practice, we believe that this severe mental health concern cannot be treated at CPS without risking probable further deterioration of a person’s health and safety.
+- A situation in which a client has a severe mental health concern AND, based on available treatment guidelines, clinical knowledge/experience, and professional standards of practice, we believe that this severe mental health concern cannot be treated at the MUCC without risking probable further deterioration of a person’s health and safety.

-- CPS cannot contact students who are not our clients with the intention of encouraging them to seek services here.
+- The MUCC cannot contact students who are not already our clients with the intention of encouraging them to seek services here, but will contact students who we receive a referral about by concerned third-parties.
+Third-parties will never be given information concerning contact with referred students.

 - Monday- 8:00-5:00